You've Retired. Now What?

 I haven't mentioned the retirement life of snow birds.
 It seems that's very popular and also quite different from remaining in your official year-round home.
-Perhaps our snow birds need their own special article.
-Perhaps I'll choose to work on that as an afternoon project.
+Perhaps our snow birds need their own special article and I may write it as one afternoon project. .

 You finally have time to focus on you.
-It may seem unfamiliar but you'll easily fall right into the routines involved.
+It may seem unfamiliar but you'll easily fall right into this new comfort zone.
 Ladies, oh those long, lazy, luxury baths.
-Quite a special treat from the quick hurry in and out of the morning shower!
+Quite a special treat from the hurried jump in and out of the morning shower!

 Guys, I'll bet you'll have no trouble at all, kicking back in that lounger with a cold one, to watch non-stop ESPN.
 Really!
 Sports is no longer limited to Sunday afternoon.
 Try to control yourself!
 Nah, never mind.
 Go ahead, let go, cheer as loudly as you like.
 Watch every game of every sport you love.

 To wrap this up, friends, I probably don't have to mention this but.......Remember Nap-Time.
 It's the Best!!

 For your viewing pleasure